The Evolution Point: How AI Agents Challenge Agile 1.0

 - Surface blockers before they impact delivery

-...what remains for human Scrum Masters?
-This isn't theoretical.
+...Scrum Masters are freed to focus on higher-value activities: coaching, mentoring, and strategic impediment removal.
+This isn't a threat—it's an opportunity.
 In our client implementations, we've seen Scrum Master administrative workload reduced by 70-80% within the first month of agentic AI adoption.

-1.2 The Velocity Paradox
+1.2 The Velocity Opportunity

 Case Study: The 4-Hour Sprint